aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/images/extract/_index.md

 ---
 title: Extract Images from PDF via Cloud Node.js SDK
 url: /nodejs/images/extract/
-description: Aspose.PDF Cloud allows you to extract Images from PDF Document.
-Check the Node.js source code to Extract Images from PDF file.
+description: Extract all images from a PDF using Aspose.PDF Cloud SDK in Node.js.
+Process or analyze embedded visuals.
 lastmod: "2024-10-19"
 ---